-With a ratio of three convicts to every one free man, the town quickly outgrew the tiny prison and was forced to build a larger scale prison precinct.
-The Fremantle Prison is now one of Western Australia's premier heritage attractions.
+The Fremantle Prison is one of Western Australia's premier heritage attractions.
 The Prison was built by convicts in the 1850's and was used continually as a place of incarceration and punishment for almost 140 years.
 Visitors today can explore the Prison's fascinating history on an entertaining Prison Day Tour, Tunnel Tour Adventure or Spooky Torchlight Tour.

 As a working port city, Fremantle also claims an intriguing maritime history.
 The Western Australian Maritime Museum is especially popular with its stunning maritime design, set on Victoria Quay at the entrance to Fremantle Harbour.
 Here you'll find Western Australia's maritime history well documented through a series of world class displays and presentations.
 The Maritime Museum is also home to the internationally renowned Australia II yacht which contentiously won the America's Cup from the Americans in 1983.